craigsapp/scorelib/class/index.md

 The [ScorePageBase](ScorePageBase) class contains numerous helper classes used to coordinate relationships between individual ScoreItems contained on the page.
-These classes are not accessed directly, but are used to facilite efficient higher-level manipulation of the items.
+These classes are not accessed directly, but are used to facilitate efficient higher-level manipulation of the items.
 The main helper classes for ScorePageBase are:

 <ul style="margin-left:40px;">